StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 5. In your CloudShell window, type the following window to dowload the terraform configuration files from this git repository
+# 5. Download the terraform configuration files from this git repository

+In your Cloud Shell wondow, type / paste the following comand:

 ```